strategineer/personal-website/content/tabletop/lobg/gming.md

 Mechanical Peacock, maître'd for the Dead Wedding.
 Terrible snob.

+Reaction Roll for his judgement of each PCs look, if they look good then he'll not bother them about the invitation.

+"Please... present... your... invitation... for... the... wedding."

+"Without... an... invitation..., I... will... have... to... ask... you.. to... leave...."

+"Alerting... the... fashion... police...
+Wahhhh...
+Wahhhh...
+Wahhhh..."

+"My... eyes... must... be... malfunctioning... because... all...
+I... see... is... ugly..."

+Behavior
+: Sounds robotic, atonal, stilted / pauses between each syllable/word, like microsoft sam.

 Wants
-: Only the best people to attend.
+: Only the best people and most well dressed to attend.

 Does Not Want
 : Anyone who ‘reeks of the street'.